Nyahallo Drama: The Real Tea

 My Statement Regarding Rumors About Nyahallo

-Reddit, since several anonymous accounts on Reddit have spread false claims about me, often posting in threads where I’m mentioned.
+I shared more about the situation I've been experiencing on Reddit, since several anonymous accounts on Reddit have spread false claims about me, often posting in threads where I’m mentioned.
 Since many of these rumors began there, I’m choosing to reclaim my voice and share my side directly.

 This clarifying statement will remain in place until the external issues it addresses are fully resolved.